Barakael/WingaPlus/wingaplus_salesman/WORKFLOW.md

 ## 🎯 Project Overview

-This Flutter app provides mobile access to WingaPlus salesman features with the same design and functionality as your React web application.
+This Flutter app provides mobile access to WingaPro salesman features with the same design and functionality as your React web application.

 ## 📋 Implementation Status